-The school-age care environment sends important cues to children about the way they should behave and feel, so we provide an environment that encourages desirable behavior.
+Children learn from the adults, from each other, and from the environment (the Third Teacher).
+The environment sends important cues to children about the way they should behave and feel, so we provide an environment that encourages desirable behavior.
 We first provide an environment, which meets the basic biological needs of children such as safety, nutrition and water.
-Then we create a variety of areas where children can involve themselves in diverse ways: art, construction (fine motor skills), quiet conversation, food, science, strategy games, dramatic play, and outdoor play.
+Then we create a variety of areas with materials that provoke interest, where children can involve themselves in diverse ways: art, building, quiet conversation, food, science, strategy games, dramatic play, and outdoor play.
 We provide novelty and enrich the environment through new colors, posters, child's art, and music.
 The program environment is a warm, nurturing and encouraging climate, a place where children are challenged in a non-threatening way.